smax-postgres

 Installation

-Prior to installation, you should check that the postgresql service name is correct in smax-postgres.service, and edit it as necessary for your system configuration.
+Prior to installation, you should check that the PostgreSQL service name is correct in smax-postgres.service, and edit it as necessary for your system configuration.
 You may also edit the cfg/smax-postgres.cfg now, or after it is installed.

-Provided the build was successful, you can install the executables, configuration files, and optionally the systemd unit files via:
+Provided the build was successful, you can install the executables, configuration files, and optionally the SystemD unit files via:

 $ sudo make install

 (When installing at the SMA, you may want make install-sma instead, to install with SMA-specific configuration).
-In case of systemd integration you should also reload the systemd daemon so smax-postgres.service can be enabled and managed as desired:
+In case of SystemD integration you should also reload the SystemD daemon so smax-postgres.service can be enabled and managed as desired:

 $ sudo systemd daemon-reload